11 Questions that will help you master documentary credits

 • Instructions to the issuing bank must be clear, precise, correct and free from excessive details.

-• The purpose of the credit is to pay for the goods and not to police the transaction.
+• The purpose of the credit is to pay for the goods, services, or performance, and not to police the transaction.

 • The credit should not call for documents that the seller cannot provide nor set out conditions that the seller cannot meet.